LuviKunG/LuviConsole/README.md

                 Debug.Log($"args[{i}] = " + args[i]);
         });

+        // Add a new command of '/throw' that will cause an exception for testing. console.AddCommand("/throw", (args) =>
+        {
+            // You can throw an exception like this and it will not crash the console. throw new System.Exception("Test throwing exception during execute the command.");
+        });

         // Add a new command preset of '/foo' that will be show as button below of command input in the group of 'Testing'. console.AddCommandPreset("/foo", "Foo", "Just test command of foo", "Testing", false);

         // Add a new command preset of '/test' that will be show as button below of command input in the group of 'Testing' and will execute immediately when pressed. console.AddCommandPreset("/test \"Hello World!\"", "Test", "Just test command of test", "Testing", true);

+        // Add a new command preset of '/throw' that will be show as button below of command input in the group of 'Testing' and will execute immediately when pressed. console.AddCommandPreset("/throw", "Throw", "Just test command of throw", "Testing", true);

         // This is custom log for putting message in console directly without receive debug log. console.Log("This is custom log");